READ NEXT

 Common mistakes to avoid

 If you run a business in Australia and don't trade under your own name, you'll need to register your business name with the Australian Securities and Investments Commission (ASIC).
-However, this won't stop others from using your business name.
-If you want exclusive rights to your business name, you need a trade mark.

-When you register a domain name, you secure an internet address (website URL) for customers to visit.
-This doesn't stop others from using your business name.
+When you register a domain name with auDA, you secure an internet address (website URL) for customers to visit.
+This only gives you the domain.
+It doesn't protect your business name.

 Trying to trade mark commonly used terms, phrases or images

 Some words, phrases or images can't be trade marked.
 That's because they're common words that should be available for everyone to use.
-For example: 'warm' for heaters or 'ultra white' for paper.
-If your business name is made up of commonly used terms or phrases, it may not be able to be trade marked.

 How to use the trade mark and registered symbols